+7. Have your metabolism function investigated

 Its all well and good to assume a poorly functioning metabolism and certainly if you suspect yours could be improved, you may not know where to start.
 It is very common for there to be one or more factors at play that could inhibit the performance of your metabolism.
-We would encourage as first steps to have a thorough assessment by your GP, seek some pathology information, and of course reach of your professional dietary support and advice.
+We would encourage as first steps to have a thorough assessment by your GP and of course reach out for professional dietary support and advice.
 You may even consider a metabolic function assessment.